LambdAurora/AurorasDecorations/wiki/blackboards.md

 To draw on a blackboard use a [dye][dyes] on blackboard in-game, it will color the targeted pixel.
-You can shade a pixel using bone meal to lighten it, or coal to darken it.
+You can shade a pixel using bone meal to lighten it, or coal to darken it;
+and you can use glowstone dust to toggle the saturation state of a pixel.

 To draw multiple things at once, you can hold in your off-hand:
  - a white wool to use a "brush".